LEARNAcademy/syllabus/capstone/schedule.md

 ### Week 8: Ideation
 **Planning is critical to the success of your project.** Proper planning can help avoid wasting time and ensure your team is on the same page.

-This week you will get your group assignments for the Capstone project and come up with an **idea**.
+This week you will get your group assignments for the Capstone project and start doing the prework for the application.
 We recommend creating a shared gmail address that can be used for creating group accounts.
 Create a Google doc where everyone can offer ideas during the brainstorming process.

 ### Week 9: Elevator Pitch, Wireframes, DB Schema
 This week you will get together with your group periodically for planning sessions.
 During these sessions, you will come up with an **elevator pitch** for your project.
 The pitch should succinctly explain your project's purpose and functionality.